How to Make Car Air Fresheners From Scratch

 When made correctly, this DIY air freshener is one of the cheapest and easiest odor elimination techniques.

 Let CarHop Be Your Guide to Car Care

-Now that you’ve seen how to make your own homemade air fresheners, we’re sure that you’ll be eager to spruce up your car in other ways!
-If you’re eager to get to work, we can teach you how to restore your headlights with toothpaste and wow you with these five must-have gadgets for your vehicle.
+Now that you’ve seen how to make your own homemade air fresheners, we’re sure that you’ll be eager to spruce up your family car in other ways, such as removing pet hair quickly!
+If you’re eager to get to work, we can teach you how to restore your headlights with toothpaste or clean your car’s dashboard and wow you with these five must-have gadgets for your vehicle.
 For any other tips you’re looking for, simply contact us!